Guide to Teishoku: The Classic Japanese Set Meal

 Rice and noodles can be teishoku mains.
 Donburi is a bowl of rice topped with some type of braised or stewed dish.
 For example, oyako-don (meaning “parent and child”) is chicken and egg stewed with onions in a sweet soy sauce and dashi broth served over rice, while gyu-don is thinly sliced beef simmered in sweet soy sauce and dashi with onions.
 Noodle dishes such as udon wheat noodles and soba buckwheat noodles, which can be served hot or cold, can feature as main components of teishoku meals.

 Fish is a popular main dish for teishoku.
-Grilled, broiled, and stewed fish dishes are a healthy teishoku selection, such as sanma shioyaki (salt grilled Pacific saury) or saba no miso ni (mackerel braised in a miso sauce).
+Grilled, broiled, and stewed fish dishes are a healthy teishoku selection, such as sanma shioyaki (salt grilled Pacific saury) or saba no misoni (mackerel braised in a miso sauce).
 Sashimi teishoku can be a bit of a splurge for lunch, but it makes for a healthy and delicious meal.
+Some restaurants have daily specials that change on a daily basis, giving you the advantage of ordering something different every day at the same restaurant.

 Other teishoku main dishes may include yakiniku, gyoza, nabe and more.